-First learn how to identify if a compound is covalent or ionic.
+Identify if a compound is covalent or ionic

 You can download the following flowchart to serve as a guide for naming compounds.